Generative AI in Azure AI Solutions

 Microsoft Copilot, Example of an agent

 Section titled “Microsoft Copilot, Example of an agent”Copilot takes a user’s prompt and sits in front of AI services like LLMs, Microsoft Graph to get information for grounding, and compliance and controls.
 Prompts and responses can be screened for controls.
-It is an agent.
+It is an agent as described in Develop AI agents on Azure

 User --> Copilot --> LLM with modifed prompts |--> Microsoft Graph for messages |<-- Organization controls, constraintsExercise: Choose and Deploy a Language Model